-- 1. Following manufacturer's documentation, install and connect the hardware.
-Apply power to the drives. - 2.
-If you are using an HSx controller, configure it to allow the OpenVMS system to communicate with the drives.
-Some controllers require you to configure pass through devices for drives and jukeboxes. - 3.
-Make note of the device names after you complete connection procedures.
-If you are going to use Media Robot Utility software, define the logical MRU\ROBOT with the name of the jukebox device.
+- If you are using an HSx controller, configure it to allow the OpenVMS system to communicate with the drives.
+Some controllers require you to configure pass through devices for drives and jukeboxes. - Make note of the device names after you complete connection procedures.
+If you are going to use Media Robot Utility software, define the logical MRU_ROBOT with the name of the jukebox device.